 He claimed that if the crew had carried out a more thorough search "she might still have been alive" today.

+The body is still held in Genoa.
 Mr Bechstein said he just wants to see the body of his wife return home as soon as possible.
-He said:

 For reports on other cruise ship accidents see at CruiseMinus.com